kinow/autosubmit/docker/README.md

 $ autosubmit run a000
 ```

-It is important to remember to start the container with `--init`
+It is important to know that this container uses `tini` as the init process
 so that Autosubmit jobs do not become defunct (zombie) processes
 inside the container.